Irayav/Python-Pandas-and-NumPy/README.md

 ## Objective:

-Generate clean and elegant visuals that are key to telling a coherent story around demographics of the doomed Titanic passengers.
+Generate clean and elegant visuals that are key to telling a story about demographics of the doomed Titanic passengers.

 [Jupyter Notebook link](https://github.com/Irayav/Python-Pandas-and-NumPy/blob/master/Exploratory%20Analysis%20and%20Visualization.ipynb)